Dzing-SMW/chordBRR/readme.txt

 	- Changed to do the interpolation when loading the sample, making the rest of the process slightly faster
 	- "!patterns.txt" files will now be loaded if available when loading a sample, getting the tuning for the sample
-	- Added options for changing the tuning of the output sample, giving more options for optimizing quality and size
+	- Added options for changing the tuning of the output sample, giving more options for optimizing quality and size 0.91b:
+	- Fixed an issue with the loop point not being set correctly